How to Improve the Airport Experience

 One of the worst things about airports is inevitably waiting.
 While a lot of it can be alleviated with solutions to steady passenger flow, there are other times when it is truly unavoidable, such as while waiting at the gate before a flight or if a flight is delayed.
 Shopping and dining are two ways to occupy travelers who have a long wait ahead of them, but other activities can also be entertaining.

-How to Improve the Airport Parking Experience
+How to Enhance the Airport Parking Experience

-Airports commonly invest large sums of money in building first-class parking facilities, but sometimes fail to maintain them.
+Airports commonly invest large sums of money in building first-class parking facilities but sometimes fail to maintain them.
 This results in the deterioration of the parking areas, which then requires costly and unnecessary repairs.
 Cleanliness is one of the telling characteristics of a well-run airport, as are well-maintained parking facilities.

 More ways to improve the parking lot experience for airports include: